 Expenses paid with funding from the EPA to comply with the additional audit requirement of this section are the only acceptable administrative costs for purposes of this section.

 Accounting Advisory FS 16-13 clarifies this topic.
-Sections 250 and 327 in the CDAM require reconciliation of and reporting on the EPA account.

-- a) The California Children's Education and Health Care Protection Act of 2016 - b) California Constitution Article XIII section 36 - c) California Community Colleges Budget and Accounting Manual 2012 edition - d) California Community Colleges Apportionment Reports - e) Accounting Advisory FS 16-13
+- The California Children's Education and Health Care Protection Act of 2016 - California Constitution Article XIII section 36 - California Community Colleges Budget and Accounting Manual 2012 edition - California Community Colleges Apportionment Reports - Accounting Advisory FS 16-13 - .03 Compliance Requirement plan.